Vinax89/studio/README.md

 | `RETENTION_DAYS` | Number of days to retain files before deletion (default: 30). |

 Adjust the retention threshold by setting `RETENTION_DAYS` before running the service or updating the scheduled job configuration.

+## Upgrading Next.js

+This project pins Next.js to a specific version.
+When upgrading, follow the steps in [docs/next-upgrade.md](docs/next-upgrade.md) to review releases, update the version, and verify the changes.